Alexander Calder: Exhibitions

 Calder's first solo exhibition was in 1927 at the Gallery of Jacques Seligmann in Paris.
 His first solo show in a US commercial gallery was in 1928 at the Weyhe Gallery in New York City.
 He exhibited with the Abstraction-Création group in Paris in 1933.

 In 1935, he had his first solo museum exhibition in the United States at The Renaissance Society at the University of Chicago.
 In New York, he was championed from the early 1930s by the Museum of Modern Art, and was one of three Americans to be included in Alfred H. Barr Jr.'s 1936 exhibition Cubism and Abstract Art.

 Calder's first retrospective was held in 1938 at George Walter Vincent Smith Gallery in Springfield, Massachusetts.
 In 1943, the Museum of Modern Art hosted a Calder retrospective, curated by James Johnson Sweeney and Marcel Duchamp; the show had to be extended due to the number of visitors.
 Calder was one of 250 sculptors who exhibited in the 3rd Sculpture International held at the Philadelphia Museum of Art in the summer of 1949.
 His mobile, International Mobile was the centerpiece of the exhibition.
 Calder also participated in documentas I (1955), II (1959), III (1964).
 Major retrospectives of his work were held at the Solomon R. Guggenheim Museum, New York (1964), the Fondation Maeght in Saint-Paul-de-Vence, France (1969), and the Museum of Contemporary Art, Chicago (1974).
 In addition, both of Calder's dealers, Galerie Maeght in Paris and the Perls Galleries in New York, averaged about one Calder show each per year.

+In 2008, the Metropolitan Museum of Art exhibited Calder Jewelry, the first museum exhibit devoted solely to Calder's jewelry.
+The exhibit displayed a wide range of jewelry (bracelets, earrings and tiara) that Calder made as gifts for family and friends.

+In 2024, the National Gallery of Art displayed Alexander Calder: A Survey.

 Collections

 Calder's work is in many permanent collections across the world.
 The Whitney Museum of American Art, New York, has the largest body of work by Alexander Calder.
-Other museum collections include the Solomon R. Guggenheim Museum, New York; the Museum of Modern Art, New York; the Centre Georges Pompidou, Paris; the Museo Nacional Centro de Arte Reina Sofía, Madrid; and the National Gallery of Art, Washington, D.C.
+Other museum collections include the Solomon R. Guggenheim Museum, New York; the Museum of Modern Art, New York; the Centre Georges Pompidou, Paris; the Museo Nacional Centro de Arte Reina Sofía, Madrid; the Seattle Art Museum; and the National Gallery of Art, Washington, D.C.
 There are two pieces on display in the Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, NY.

 The Philadelphia Museum of Art offers a view of works by three generations of Alexander Calders.
 From the second floor window on the east side of the Great Stair Hall (on the opposite side from the armor collection) there is behind the viewer Calder's own Ghost mobile, ahead on the street is the Swann Memorial Fountain by his father, A. Stirling Calder, and beyond that the statue of William Penn atop City Hall by Calder's grandfather, Alexander Milne Calder.